rhancav/gittigidiyor-graduation-project-rhancav/README.md

 the incoming requests are routed by Spring Cloud Gateway to the corresponding services.
 Used RestTemplate to communicate with other services.
 ### Loan Application Service
 The main job of the service is to process the loan application request, send eligibility notices and log the applications to the database for later queries.
-It simply takes consumer info and returns a result message which contains elibility status and credit limit.
+It simply takes consumer info and returns a result message which contains eligibility status and credit limit.
 How it decides eligibility and credit limit?
 Well, if the credit score of the consumer which is acquired from Findex
 Inquiry Service is lower than 500, the consumer is not eligible.
 If it is higher, and the monthly income of the consumer is less then 5000 then the consumer is eligible for 10000 TRY, else if the monthly income is higher than 5000 the limit raises to 20000 TRY.
 If the score is higher then
 1000, the credit limit is calculated as follows: limit = income*4.
 Credit score is acquired from Findex Inquiry Service.
 Always sends the result to the SMS Service